valohai/mlpmnist-dl4j-example/README.md

 ## Credits

 This example has been inspired by the [MLPMNist example](https://github.com/deeplearning4j/dl4j-examples/tree/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/feedforward/mnist) example from DL4J.
-Credits to the original authors of this example on https://github.com/deeplearning4j/dl4j-examples.
+Credits to the original authors of this example on https://github.com/deeplearning4j/dl4j-examples,

+## License

+Original authors of this DL4J example project remain the license holders of the work, although the original work has been modified to a good extent, and the Apache 2.0 License is cited for all those file/files in the matter (see [License.txt](License.txt) in the root of the project).
+Exception to the above: four bash scripts have been authored by Mani Sarkar and have been cited under the Apache 2.0 license.

 ### Resources